 Certain foods make it a whole lot easier to stick to the plan, because they share characteristics that enable us to control our appetite better.
 They also improve other factors such as recovery, stress, cognition, sleep, and performance.

-So, here are some things to take into consideration:
+Here are four things to take into consideration:

 1. Foods that have a low-calorie density are important.